Complete Guide to Hybrid Inverters 2025

 Battery compatibility is a fundamental aspect of hybrid inverters:

-• Battery voltage: Check that the inverter is compatible with the voltage of your batteries (generally 48V for residential installations).
+• Battery voltage: Check that the inverter is compatible with the voltage of your batteries (usually 48V for residential installations).

 • Battery type: Some inverters are specifically designed for particular technologies (lithium, lead-acid, etc.).
 Others are more flexible.

-• Communication protocol: For lithium batteries, make sure that the UPS can communicate with your batteries' BMS (Battery Management System).
+• Communication protocol: For lithium batteries, ensure that the inverter can communicate with your batteries' BMS (Battery Management System).

-• Maximum capacity: Check the maximum battery capacity supported by the UPS if you plan to expand your storage in the future.
+• Maximum capacity: Check the maximum battery capacity supported by the inverter if you plan to expand your storage in the future.

 Advanced features

-Modern hybrid UPS systems offer a range of features that can make all the difference:
+Modern hybrid inverters offer a variety of features that can make a difference:

-• UPS function: battery switchover time in the event of a mains failure (the shorter the better).
+• UPS function: Switchover time to battery in the event of a mains power failure (the shorter the better).

-• Remote monitoring: Mobile applications and web portals to monitor and control your installation.
+• Remote monitoring: Mobile apps and web portals to monitor and control your installation.

-• Time programming: Possibility of defining different operating modes depending on the time of day.
+• Scheduling: Ability to set different operating modes depending on the time of day.

-• Injection limiting: Ability to limit the power injected into the grid (required in some countries).
+• Feed-in limitation: Ability to limit the power fed into the grid (required in some countries).

-• Parallel operation: Ability to connect several inverters to increase total power.
+• Parallel operation: Ability to connect multiple inverters to increase total power.

-• Peak Shaving: Functionality for smoothing consumption peaks by using stored energy.
+• Peak shaving: Feature that smooths out consumption peaks by using stored energy.

 Comparison of the main brands

-The hybrid inverter market in 2025 will be dominated by a number of manufacturers, each with their own specific technologies, positioning and product ranges.
+The hybrid inverter market in 2025 is dominated by several manufacturers that stand out for their technological specificities, positioning and product ranges.
 Here is a detailed analysis of the main brands available on wattuneed.com.

 DeyeDeye (10 models)

-Positioning: Deye has established itself as a major player in the hybrid inverter market, offering a wide range of solutions at competitive prices and distinguished by a wealth of functions.
+Positioning: Deye has established itself as a major player in the hybrid inverter market, offering a wide range of solutions at competitive prices and distinguishing itself through its rich functionality.

 • Wide range of power ratings (from 3.6 kVA to over 10 kVA)